Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 The antibiotic isoniazid is very effective at stopping the infection before it becomes active disease.
 It is given daily for 9 months.
 For some people, rifampin alone may be prescribed daily for 4 months.
 In some countries, isoniazid and rifapentine are used together once a week for 3 months as directly observed therapy.

 Preventive therapy definitely benefits younger people who have a positive tuberculin skin test.
-It also is likely to help older people at high risk of tuberculosis—for example, if the any of the following apply:
+It also is likely to help older people with a positive tuberculin skin test if they are at high risk of tuberculosis—for example, if the any of the following apply:

 For older people with long-standing latent infection, the risk of toxicity from the antibiotics may be greater than the risk of developing tuberculosis.
 In such cases, doctors often consult an expert in the subject before they decide whether to use preventive therapy.